 Challenge number Detail of challenge 1 Assessments, observations, data analysis and discussions with staff in EYFS highlight the fact that a number of children are entering school with underdeveloped language and early literacy skills.
 The information gathered, suggests that often, this is more prevalent in our disadvantaged children.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-3 Internal end or year data shows that our disadvantaged pupils are less likely to be at the expected standard in reading, writing and maths combined than other children in school.
+3 Internal end of year data shows that our disadvantaged pupils are less likely to be at the expected standard in reading, writing and maths combined than other children in school.
 At the end of 2022-23, 6 out of 14 children (42%) were not at the expected standard in all three areas.
 This is compared to 75% of all pupils.
-4 Attendance data shows that although attendance of our disadvantaged pupils is higher than all pupils nationally, it is 1% below our school average for all pupils.
-(95.8% compared to the school average of 96.8%).
-5 Some of our disadvantaged children face challenges outside of school which leads to them requiring pastoral support so they are ready to learn.
+In 2023/24, 8 out of 15 were on track in all three core areas.
+4 Attendance data shows that although attendance of our disadvantaged pupils is higher than all pupils nationally, it is around 1% below our school average for all pupils.
+(94.9% compared to the school average of 96.2% in the 2023/24 academic year).
+5 Some of our disadvantaged children face (or have previously faced) challenges outside of school which leads to them requiring pastoral support so they are ready to learn.
 6 Discussions with parents and carers reveal that a number of families are struggling financially and as a result, children are at risk of missing out on enrichment and co-curricular activities.